base2solutions/DevOpsHandbook/Packer/AWS/jenkins-deployment.md

 #### Initial Jenkins Login
  * Using a web browser, navigate to the Jenkins instance url.
- * While ssh'd in to your Jenkins instance, do `sudo su` and `cat /var/lib/jenkins/secrets/initialAdminPassword`
+ * While ssh'd in to the Jenkins instance, do `sudo su` and `cat /var/lib/jenkins/secrets/initialAdminPassword`.
+The output is the initial Jenkins password.
+ * Copy the output and use it to log in to Jenkins.
  * Log in using the password created in `/var/lib/jenkins/secrets/initialAdminPassword`
- * Select to install most recommended plugins
+ * Install most recommended plugins
  * Create a local admin account

 #### Manage Jenkins Plugins